 The question occurs: does the current generation know what that sound is supposed to be?

 The most used record scratch sound is a track on the Sound Ideas General 6000 library labelled "STEREO, TURNTABLE - NEEDLE SCRATCHING RECORD, RECORD PLAYER 02".

 Please note that if you wish to use the sound in a bit of your own, just buy (or get) a prerecorded version.
 In spite of how easy it is to synthesize the sound, it's insanely hard to organically produce this noise using an actual record player, and it's depressingly easy to permanently damage an album or the player itself.

-A variant is Letting the Air Out of the Band, which happens when you cut the juice to the rotation motor without disabling the needle.
+A variant is Letting the Air Out of the Band, which happens when you cut the juice to the rotation motor without jerking the needle.
 Do not confuse with Musicalis Interruptus.
 Compare Screeching Stop.
 Depending on the circumstances, the Moment Killer may be responsible.
 When it's background music going silent, see Sudden Soundtrack Stop.

 - A commercial was released by Blockbuster in 1994: "This was to be the year.
 Dan Marino, eleven year veteran quarterback was to surpass 290 career touchdowns, 3200 completions, and 40,000 yards..."

 - In the original Super Smash Bros. commercial costumed characters hold hands and skip across a field until the sudden needle scratch, whereupon they start pummeling each other senseless.
 After the scratch, however, the same music carries on ("Happy Together" by The Turtles).

 - Home re-fi commercials on radio use this ad nauseum.
 Once they get to a pivotal point of the pitch, a record scratch is used before the announcer delves into the product in question.